 \subsection{Radiative cooling (MC vs MC-Z0.03 vs MC-NoCool)}

-We study the effect of radiative cooling on the cloud's structural properties by comparing three models with different cooling efficiency: the MC model with $Z=0.3Z_{\odot}$, the MC-Z0.03 model with $Z=0.03Z_{\odot}$ that represents the nearly pristine gas with less effective radiative cooling, and the MC-NoCool model without the radiative cooling implementation.
+We study the effect of radiative cooling on the cloud's structural properties by comparing three models with different cooling efficiency: the fiducial MC model with $Z=0.3Z_{\odot}$, the MC-Z0.03 model with $Z=0.03Z_{\odot}$ that represents the nearly pristine gas, and the MC-NoCool model without radiative cooling implementation.
 All other parameters are set the same.
 The lower metallicity of the MC-Z0.03 model compared to the MC model means less effective radiative cooling since the cooling rate is roughly proportional to metallicity.
-Fig. \ref{fig:all_model} panel (a)-1, 2, (e)-1, 2, and (f)-1, 2 show the density and magnetic field distributions of the models at $t = 28\,\rm Myr$.
-In this section, we will show that the more efficient the radiative cooling is, the more clumps form in the wake and the more compact the cloud main body.
+In Fig. \ref{fig:all_model}, panel (a)-1, 2, (e)-1, 2, and (f)-1, 2 show the density and magnetic field distributions of the models at $t = 28\,\rm Myr$.